If you start to experience bloating or gas after eating chickpeas, or products made from them like hummus, you’re not alone.

 Hummus contains blended chickpeas – it’s classed as a low FODMAP food in a small portion, but if you are sensitive to the FODMAPs in chickpeas it could still lead to gas if you overeat it.

-Again, the Monash team suggests that eating just 42g of hummus should be fine for most people.
+The Monash team suggests that eating just 42g of hummus should be fine for most people.

 These can be made from chickpea flour (which is also known as gram flour), and while the FODMAP potential of this specifically hasn’t yet been measured, if you’re noticing bloating after eating poppodums, the chickpeas could be the cause.